Received from a) Lieve Snellings and b) Jill Small, via WiB UK

 decision making is crucial to ensure that issues related to women's

-economic, social, national, ethnic and cultural rights, freedom of choices
+economic, social, national, ethnic and cultural rights, freedom of choices and

 security are raised and effectively addressed.